luokan1227/Project1/README.md

 ### Bar plot view

 Can make a side by side bar graph to compare the number of skaters with their sctivation status.
-We can see most of the skaters were non-active, but active and non-active had similar distribution shapes.
+We can see most of the skaters were non-active.

 ``` r
 g <- ggplot(data = skater_1_small, aes(x=activePlayer))